ctkelly/raincheck/README.md

 # raincheck
 The guilt-free plan cancelling app for introverts.❤️

-The idea for this app (my first Django project) came from a conversation with my BFF Kathy (a fellow introvert!)
+Have you ever had plans with a friend, but were perhaps in need of downtime, and secretly hoping your friend needed some downtime too and wanted to cancel your get-together?
+This app is for you!

-Kathy: I saw the best idea on Instagram.
-Someone posted that there should be an app where if you want to cancel plans you've made with someone, you click on a button.
-If the other person clicks their button too, then yay, your plans are cancelled and you both get notified by email!
-But if only one person clicks their button, then your plans remain in place and the other person never finds out you wanted to cancel.
+If you want to cancel plans you've made with someone, you click on the "Request raincheck" button for that event.
+If the other person also clicks their button for that event, then your plans are "rainchecked" and you both get notified by email.
+However, if only one person clicks "Request raincheck" then your plans remain in place and the other person never finds out you wanted to cancel.

-Me: Wow, what a great idea...I should try making that app!
+Thanks to my BFF Kathy for this great idea.